Discover everything you need to know to avoid the most common mistakes and become a successful life coach

 - Consider your ideal client from Steps 1 and 2.
 Which social media platforms is he or she most likely to be spending time on?
 For example, does your ideal client use Facebook, Instagram, LinkedIn, Youtube, Pinterest, Tiktok, or something different?
 Those are the platforms to focus on!

 - Of those platforms, choose 1 or 2 that you feel you can commit to using consistently.
-Consistency is one of the primary driving factors for success on most social platforms, and many people struggle because they try to use and master too many platforms at once.
+Consistency is one of the primary driving factors for success on most social platforms.
+Many people struggle because they try to use and master too many platforms at once.

 - Research what kind of content performs best on the platforms you chose.
 For example, video or images?
 What length or size?
 What posting frequency gets the best results?

 - Curate your social media content to resonate with your ideal client.
 Focus on content that is relatable to where they are now, their pain, and their challenges.
-As well as content that resonates with where they want to be, how it will feel and look when they have solutions.
+As well as content that speaks to how it will feel and look when they have solutions.

 Above all else, always strive to provide value that directly relates to what your ideal clients need and want most!